opencog/atomspace/opencog/query/README-constraint.md

 These require specialized theory solvers (e.g., Z3, CVC5, Yices)
 which are beyond our current scope.
 We treat them as opaque.

-### Strategy for Opaque Constraints
+### Strategy for Opaque Constraints (Existing Behavior)

-For opaque constraints, the system should:
+The current query engine already handles opaque constraints correctly:
-1. Identify which variables they depend on
+1. Identifies which variables they depend on
-2. Wait until all those variables are bound
+2. Waits until all those variables are bound
-3. Evaluate and fail immediately if unsatisfied
+3. Evaluates and fails immediately if unsatisfied
-4. Do NOT attempt to reason about or propagate from them

-This is still an improvement over checking all EvaluatableLinks at the very end - we check as soon as possible.
+This is existing functionality, not part of this proposal.
+The current engine treats almost all EvaluatableLinks as opaque, with EqualLink being a special case that gets early handling in some situations.

+Note: IdenticalLink could potentially be handled at pattern compilation time, but currently is not.
+Single-variable constraints could be evaluated as soon as that one variable is bound - it's unclear if this optimization is currently implemented.

+**What's new in this proposal**: Extending early handling to include ExclusiveLink with full constraint propagation (removing values from other variables' domains), rather than just early evaluation.

 ### Constraint Detection During Pattern Analysis